Coalville, Utah

 Coalville is a city in and the county seat of Summit County, Utah, United States.
-It is part of the Salt Lake City, Utah Metropolitan Statistical Area.
-The population was 1,363 as of the 2010 census.
+It is part of the Salt Lake City metropolitan area.
+The population was 1,486 as of the 2020 census.
 Interstate 80 passes through the town, as well as the Weber River, which flows into Echo Reservoir, just north of Coalville.

 History

 Coalville originally began as a settlement known as Chalk Creek.
+In 1856, Mormon Church president Brigham Young awarded hundreds of acres of farmland to trailblazer and trusted bodyguard "Return" Jackson Redden.
+Redden first visited the valley around 1846 while scouting trail ahead of advance Mormon pioneers.
+The first recorded settlement was Redden's ranch, spanning from 100 N. Main Street to beyond the Coalville City Cemetery where he is buried.
 In 1854, the territorial government in Utah offered a $1000 reward to anyone who could find coal within 40 miles of Salt Lake City.
-Four years later, Thomas Rhodes found a coal vein in the Chalk Creek area, and coal mining began in earnest.
+Four years later, Redden and associate Thomas Rhodes found a coal vein in the Chalk Creek area, and coal mining began in earnest.
 Hundreds of tons of coal were shipped to Salt Lake City, and soon a narrow gauge railroad was built.
 The settlement was then renamed Coalville, as a result of this early success.

-Coalville was officially founded in 1859 by William Henderson Smith, an early Mormon freighter.
+Coalville was officially founded by William Henderson Smith, an early Mormon freighter.
 He noticed that wheat, spilled by other wagons moving through the area, would grow to maturity without being tended.
-He subsequently convinced four families to settle in the area with him.
+In 1859, he signed Coalville into official township.

 Early life in Coalville was difficult, and during winters, the settlers dealt with a constant scarcity of food.
 When food ran out, they would travel to Salt Lake City for supplies.
 The local Indian tribes were also hostile for a time, and the settlers built a fort on the advice of Brigham Young.
 In 1867, Coalville was incorporated.

 By 1880, success in the coal industry led to the extension of the railroad into Park City.
 Then known as the Summit County Railway, the railroad continued to transport coal and was also used for Park City's silver mines.

 Unlike most Mormon settlements in Utah and the intermountain west, Coalville city streets are not aligned to the true north.
 Main Street in Coalville is offset such that it runs slightly north-northwest, and Center street runs slightly east-northeast.

 Both the Thomas L. Allen House and the Summit Stake Tabernacle in Coalville are listed on the National Register of Historic Places.